rusty3699/word-data-chrome/README.md

 - You can modify the `commonWords` array in `popup.js` to add or remove common words that you want to exclude from the analysis.
 - Feel free to customize the appearance and functionality of the popup window in `popup.html` and `popup.js` as per your requirements.

+# This is in development.
+Please feel free to contribute to this project.

 Made with ❤️ Anish Tipnis